jbeirer/resasports-bot/docs/index.md

 ```bash
 python -m pysportbot.service --config config.json
 ```
 The service requires a `json` configuration file that specifies your user data and how you would like to book your classes.
-Currently, three types of configuration are supported:
+Currently, two types of configuration are supported:

-##### 1. Book an upcoming class now
+### 1. Book an upcoming class now

 Let's say you would like to book Yoga next Monday at 18:00:00, then your `config.json` would look like: